fridge-cms/fridge-cms.github.io/pages/docs/getting-started/index.md

 * __Label__ - The display name of this part of the content.
 Using the blog post example, this may be Title.
 * __Name__ - The name you will use to access this part of the content through the API.
 This should be a slugged name.
 * __Hint__ - Used as helper text for a user to know what to enter into this part of the content.
 * __Required?__ - Choose if this should be a required field when entering content into this part.
-If left blank, you will not be able to save the content.
+When selected, if left blank, you will not be able to save the content.
 * __Display Size__ - The display width of the part in the dashboard.
 The dashboard uses a 3 column grid to display content, which can be customized to a 2 or 1 column grid in the content type settings.
 * __Type__ - Set the type of content this part will contain.
 For more information here, please see the [Content Type Reference](/docs/content-types/) page
 * __Default Value__ - If you would like this content to have a default value, you may set this here.